 5.7.
-Composition of the Board of Directors for the term 2023 - 2024
+Composition of the Board of Directors for the term 2024 - 2025

-The Shareholders' Nomination Committee has made a proposal for the composition of the Board of Directors for the term commencing at the end of the 2023 Annual General meeting and ending at the conclusion of the Annual General Meeting following the election (2024).
-The proposal is attached to the invitation to the Annual General Meeting, published on 7 March 2023.
+The Shareholders' Nomination Committee will make a proposal for the composition of the Board of Directors for the term commencing at the end of the 2024 Annual General meeting and ending at the conclusion of the Annual General Meeting following the election (2025).
+The proposal will be attached to the invitation to the Annual General Meeting.